 By the way, don’t assume that because you’ve recited (or even memorized) the Westminster Confession that you grasp what God’s all-consuming, all-governing, all-inclusive purpose is.
 It’s far more grand, glorious, earth-shaking, cataclysmic, and practical than “glorifying God and enjoying Him forever.”
 So lower yourself and become a student of the Eternal Purpose.
 Reach out to those who have been preaching it for years.

 4) Take a look at what I and others see coming in the next five years, and see if you resonate.
 This point is for both pastors and ex-pastors alike.

-5) If your heart is wired for coworking, check out my audio entitled, A Ministry Dream Team.
-This point is also for pastors as well as for ex-pastors alike.
+5) If your heart is wired for coworking — and it should be if you really belong to Jesus Christ — check out my article, My Visioin for a Ministry Dream Team.
+This article is for pastors as well as ex-pastors alike.

 While I will shamelessly admit that I don’t have all the answers to the questions that ex-pastors ask me, I do have a great deal more to say about this subject based on years of experience and observation.
 But this is a start.

 P.S.
 To those of you who are in the pastorate, there are no hints here.
 I wrote this article specifically to ex-pastors in response to a request.

 P.S.S.
 If you’re an ex-pastor who is looking for resources and connection with other ex-pastors, there are a number of online sites dedicated to this.
 Among the more solid ones is ExPastors.org.